-Candidates must be able-bodied, single males without children, in good health, and must not have reached their 20th birthday prior to the first day of June of the year they wish to enter the college.
+Applicants must be able to meet the physical demands of the College’s curriculum, which focuses on developing both a strong mind and body for work in the trades.
+Applicants must also not have reached their 20th birthday prior to the first day of June of the year they wish to enter the college.
 All applicants must be legal residents of the United States.
 Williamson does not discriminate on the basis of race, color, creed, religion, or ethnic background.

 - Family Financial Condition

 Preference is given to young men who would not otherwise be able to pursue a college education due to their family’s financial circumstances.
 All interested candidates may apply, but preference is given based on the results of an online family financial screening process conducted by a third-party service.

 The ASVAB, a standardized test to measure aptitude in areas such as arithmetic reasoning and reading comprehension, is administered to each applicant on the Williamson campus.
 Those applicants whose scores meet the college’s minimum standard for admission are interviewed by a faculty member, staff member and/or administrator.
 The Selection Committee, which is comprised of faculty members, staff members and administrators, evaluates family income, test scores, interview performance, and other application materials in order to make the final selections, which are presented to the Board of Trustees for approval.

 Three optional letters of character reference may be supplied from someone other than a family member, such as a pastor, guidance counselor, teacher, scout master, or employer.

 When filling out the application, candidates rate the trade programs according to their first and second choices; the first choice is granted whenever possible.